Pebble sues EPA to revive Southwest Alaska copper and gold mine prospect

 "EPA's Final Determination is a permanent taking of PLP's property," the taking complaint says.
 "The Final Determination was intended to and did have the effect of blocking mining of the Pebble Deposit.
 Even if the EPA withdrew the Final Determination, the existence of the Final Determination has constituted a temporary taking from PLP up until the point of such withdrawal, because in the meantime it has blocked PLP from proceeding on its mining plans."

-The Dunleavy administration also filed a takings claim in the Federal Claims court on Thursday.
+The Dunleavy administration also filed a takings claim in the federal claims court Thursday.
 The 20-page claim says the EPA decision "effectively turns the State-owned lands into a massive federal preserve."

 "If the United States wants to seize Alaskan lands to create another federal preserve, it must at the very least pay for it," the complaint says.
 "The State is entitled to damages because the United States has breached its contracts with Alaska, and the State is entitled to just compensation for the taking of Alaska's property."